agentio/serviceinfrastructure/content/docs/glossary/_index.md

 ### Service User

 A person or organization that uses a [service](#service).
 A service user typically uses one or more [API Clients](#api-client) to make requests to a service.
 A service user often has a business relationship with a [service owner](#service-owner) and is responsible for conforming to terms of use and for paying for usage, when required.

+### Sidecar Deployment

+A deployment pattern that puts a helper container alongside the primary container that implements a service.
+This _sidecar_ extends the capabilities of the primary container to address common needs like authentication, rate limiting, and logging.
+The primary container can then be simpler and can be implemented more flexibly, perhaps using a language or technology where these common needs aren't easily addressed.
+In larger organizations, sidecars can also be managed by a separate platform or governance team, providing a separation of concerns that can improve security and regulatory compliance.